-‘Days Of Our Lives’ June 27: Ciara Calls Claire & Opens Up To Ben, Abby Pregnant, DiMera Face-Off [Recap]
+‘Days Of Our Lives’ June 27: Ciara Calls Claire & Opens Up To Ben, Abby Pregnant, DiMera Face Off [Recap]

 Stefan tells his brother that he hid Abby’s illness because she would have had to answer for killing Andre.
 She had no choice but to turn to Stefan.
 Chad can say anything he wants but the truth remains that the alternate personality Gabby is now part of Abby and always will be.
 A part of Chad’s wife wants and loves his brother.
 “I’d like to know how that makes you feel,” Stefan asks him.
 Stefan continues to goad Chad.”May the best brother win,” he says.

-On today’s episode of Days of Our Lives, Gabbi runs into Abby in the square.
+On today’s episode of Days of our Lives, Gabbi runs into Abby in the square.
 This is the first time they have seen each other since Abby’s testimony sent Gabi to prison.
 Gabi is understandably upset with Abby, who used to be her best friend.
 She informs Abby that her daughter doesn’t want anything to do with her.
 Gabi continues to put words into Abby’s mouth, refusing to let Abby speak a full statement.

 “I can’t believe that your therapy only took the amount of time that I spent in prison for the second crime I didn’t commit.”